-Mental health awareness week shouldn’t need to get stressful.
+Mental Health Awareness Week shouldn’t need to get stressful.
 It’s essential to look after your own mental health too.
-It should be a fun time for you to get involved talking about mental health to the nation and all the awareness and conversation that takes place this week.
+It should be a fun time for you to get involved in talking about mental health to the nation and all the awareness and conversation that takes place this week.

 But with so much going on you might be a little apprehensive when you’re starting for the first time.
 It can be scary to start with, so it’s ok not to throw yourself into the deep end of social media straight away.